 Weight gain in pregnancy

-How much weight gain can you expect?
+How much weight gain is normal during pregnancy?

-Several factors determine how much weight you will put on during pregnancy - your pre-pregnancy weight, the amount you eat and your genetic make-up being some of them.
+Several factors determine how much weight you will put on during pregnancy: your pre-pregnancy weight, the amount you eat and your genetic make-up being just some of them.
 The NHS estimates that the average woman with a healthy BMI will put on around 22-28lb (10-12.5kg) and most of this is after week 20.

-- Blood volume
+- Increased blood volume

 - Extra fluid in the body